vegaprotocol/specs/protocol/0065-FTCO-floating_point_consensus.md

 The bundle is accepted if `(2/3)` of nodes by tendermint weight vote to accept the bundle.
 If the bundle is rejected go back to selecting a node at random by tendermint weight and repeat.
 This is repeated until a value has been accepted.
 1) This may continue indefinitely.
 It will only be terminated when a new event arrives asking for a calculation with new inputs.
-If we got here emit an event annoucing this (we either have a really badly unstable calculation or malicious nodes).
+If we got here emit an event announcing this (we either have a really badly unstable calculation or malicious nodes).
 1) If update hasn't been achieved after `3` update events an appropriate event should be emitted to indicate that market is operating with stale state variables.

-Note that the state variable calculation inputs need to be gathered when the event triggering the re-calculation has been announced (this is determinstic) so that all calculations are done with the same inputs for the same event.
+Note that the state variable calculation inputs need to be gathered when the event triggering the re-calculation has been announced (this is deterministic) so that all calculations are done with the same inputs for the same event.

 ### Update events